 Costa Rica: $1,100

-*THE RECENT WORLD-WIDE VIRUS PANDEMIC HAS ALTERED THE STATUS OF THE MIDDLE CLASS IN COSTA RICA.
+*THE RECENT WORLDWIDE VIRUS PANDEMIC HAS ALTERED THE STATUS OF THE MIDDLE CLASS IN COSTA RICA.
 (JULY 2020)

 Economy Part II:

 One of the problems that one must face when living in Costa Rica, is dealing with the customs agency called the Aduana.
-I am happy to report that all my dealings with them have, so far, been pleasant, but that is often not the case. but I have never imported anything of great value so I have not paid any of the high import fees.
+I am happy to report that all my dealings with them have, so far, been pleasant, but that is often not the case.
+I have never imported anything of great value so I have not paid any of the high import fees.
 In addition to paying substantial import taxes, sometimes as high as 100%, one often endures a lengthy wait for their merchandise.
 Sadly, this is also true in Panama and Nicaragua as well.
 The taxes on the importation of materials and goods are how they generate a sizable amount of cash for their economies.
 The good news is that individuals or couples that come to Costa Rica on a retirement visa are given an import allowance that includes a car as well as household goods.

 The hardest part of integrating into a new culture is actually learning the culture.
 It is very important to understand a culture, and you may find that after the initial exposure, you may not like it.
-Latin America has a distinct culture, but it is not like the rich cultures of Europe, or Asia.
-What was cute and quaint the first year that you live there, may not have the same feel the second, or the third time around.
+Latin America has a distinct culture, but it is not like the rich cultures of Europe or Asia.
+What was cute and quaint the first year that you live here, may not have the same feel the second, or the third time around.
 On the other hand, you might really like the lifestyle here.
 Nevertheless, it is probably more important to learn the culture than to learn the language.

-It is important that I tell you that crime has been on the rise ever since I got here, but I hasten to add that I am not the problem.
-The problem is that terrible four letter word… DRUGS.
-Costa Rica has for years long been a way station in the transportation of drugs, but increasingly the involvement has expanded, and illegal drugs are now staying in country.
+It is important that I tell you that ever since I got here crime has been on the rise, but I hasten to add that I am not the cause.
+The problem is that terrible four-letter word… DRUGS.
+Costa Rica has for years-long been a way station in the transportation of drugs, but increasingly the drugs are staying here.
+More and more illegal drugs are staying in-country.
 Not long ago, two men were shot to death gangland style within a couple of blocks of my house.
-They were separate incidences, but in both cases it was a drug deal gone sour.
-The poverty in this part of the world lures many young men and women into a life in the drug world.
+They were separate incidences, but in both cases, it was a drug deal gone sour.
+Poverty in this part of the world lures many young men and women into a life in the drug world.

 It is important to understand that the laws of each country differ.
-You may be the CEO of your own thriving enterprise in the USA, but you are a babe in the woods when it comes to legal and cultural matters in Latin America.
+You may be the CEO of your own thriving million-dollar enterprise in the USA, but you are a babe in the woods when it comes to legal and cultural matters in Latin America.
 Therefore, having a good attorney, or using a good consultant to keep you out of hot water long enough for you to learn the ropes, is paramount.
 The very worst place to find a lawyer in Latin America is in the phone book under Attorneys-Are-Us.
 There are some really good attorneys in Costa Rica, and Panama, and many that, well, let me put it this way, are not capable of representing you, or your interests.
 This is one area where I am happy to assist someone who is looking for a trustworthy attorney.
 When you come to Latin America, if you do nothing else right, at least get a good attorney.
 From then on, things will seem to always work out well for you.

 There is more to living in a new country, no matter where that country is located.
 You can learn many facts from the Internet, but you can never learn what boots on the ground will teach you.
 At the end of the day, just being here will make for a pleasant experience.

 There are many ways to experience the adventure of a new country, but I feel that the best way is to come on vacation first and see for yourself what fits your dream.
-I am willing to bet that there is something in Costa Rica will complete your dream.
+I am willing to bet that there is something in Costa Rica that will complete your dream.